adhatama/learn-from-example-vue/README.md

-# Learn by Example: Vue
+# Learn from Example: Vue

 This tutorial is aimed to understand the minimum knowledge to quickly to be productive in a Vue project.
 In my opinion, for beginner, they will better understand a new knowledge when there is a concrete example.